BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design.rst

 * HJB is Java Servlet called the HJBServlet_.

-* HJBServlet_ provides access to various JMS objects, in particular
+* HJBServlet_ provides access to JMS objects, in particular

   - `JMS Administered Objects`_,